Pooling Coronavirus Tests Can Spare Scarce Supplies, But There's A Catch

 Pilcher recently ran an analysis and found it appears to be a manageable problem.
 He was looking at how quickly viruses arise in samples taken from infected individuals.
 It turns out that viruses are usually present at high levels, even early in the course of the disease.
 That means there are relatively few samples with low levels of virus, where concerns about dilution would be greatest.

 "You will always lose some proportion of the cases that you could find [if you tested each] individually," he says.
-But he says the tradeoff is worth it, if pooling lets you test a lot more people, for example to survey a community or a group of workers or students.
+But he says the trade-off is worth it if pooling lets you test a lot more people, for example to survey a community or a group of workers or students.

 Pilcher explored a system in which samples were pooled in groups of five, and then four or five of those groups were pooled together.
 If the largest pool tested positive, each of the smaller pools would then be tested.
 Any that were positive would then require the lab to test all the original specimens.